bonemm/weather/README.md

+## Weather app
-Minimalistic weather app build with Flutter.
+Minimal weather app build with Flutter.
+Developing in process, not finished...

+### Features